phillipro89/pointalize/pointalize-faq-markup/README.md

 ## Example Usage

+In the WordPress block editor, simply add a “Details” block from the block inserter, type your question into the Summary field, and your answer into a paragraph below it — the plugin will automatically detect these blocks and generate valid FAQPage schema for Google Rich Results.

-Add the following to any WordPress post or page:
+Or add the following manually to your post or page:

 ```html
 <details>